Metro Pakistan: 2005–2012: Early history

 In 2007, Makro's plan to open a store in Model Town, Lahore, was halted by a court injunction when Justice Muzammal Ahmad Khan of the Lahore High Court stayed the construction of store following writ petitions challenging the conversion of an amenity plot into a department store.
 The petitioners cited a prior ruling that prohibited converting the plot to commercial use without modifying the society's master plan.
 In 2008, the Environmental Protection Agency of Punjab approved the area for store construction, and the store was opened in Model Town in 2009.

-In October 2007, Metro Cash and Carry expanded into Pakistan, opening its first wholesale center in Lahore.
+In October 2007, Metro Cash and Carry, a separate German wholesale chain, expanded its operations to Pakistan, and opened its first wholesale center in Lahore.
 Six month later, Metro opened another business-to-business store in Islamabad.

 In 2008, Makro-Habib store was opened near Star Gate on Shahrah-e-Faisal in Karachi.
 In the same year, the Dutch parent company exited the Pakistan and sold its entire stake to House of Habib.

 By 2009, Metro Cash and Carry changed its business model from business-to-business to hybrid model where small consumers can also purchase products.
 In 2010, Metro introduced the own brands concept in Pakistan, allowing small businesses to feature their products in Metro Cash and Carry stores nationwide.
 The initiative showcased five core brands across two price tiers, with packaging designed by Metro.

+2012–present: Merger and growth

-In 2011, Makro and Metro Cash & Carry merged their operations in Pakistan.
-In 2011, at the time of their merger, Metro Cash and Carry was operating five wholesale outlets in Pakistan: two in Lahore, and one each in Karachi, Islamabad, and Faisalabad, having started its operations in 2007.
+In 2012, Makro and Metro Cash & Carry merged their operations in Pakistan.
+At the time of merger, Metro Cash and Carry was operating five wholesale outlets in Pakistan: two in Lahore, and one each in Karachi, Islamabad, and Faisalabad.
 Makro Habib Pakistan also had five stores, with three in Karachi and two in Lahore.

-In 2015, a new Metro store was opened in Faisalabad, Punjab.
+In 2015, Metro opened a new store in Faisalabad, Punjab.
 Two years later, it was named as the best place to work in Pakistan.

-In 2020, Metro expanded further with opening of a new store in Multan, Punjab.
+In 2020, Metro inaugurated its tenth Pakistani outlet in Multan, its first in southern Punjab.